- Financial Economist with 35 years of experience in academia, Wall Street, and government

 - Expert in fixed income and derivatives markets

 - Effective manager of research in the context of broader organizations

 - Creator of Entity-Netted Notionals to measure the true size of swap markets

 - Author of Fixed Income Securities: Tools for Today's Markets, John Wiley & Sons

 As a Clinical Professor of Finance at the NYU Stern School of Business, I focus on fixed income and derivatives markets, both in teaching and in research.
-My textbook, Fixed Income Securities: Tools for Today’s Markets, is currently in its third edition (with a fourth in the works), has sold about 60,000 English-language copies over its life, and has been translated into Japanese and Chinese.
+The fourth edition of my textbook, Fixed Income Securities: Tools for Today’s Markets, was published in September 2022.
+The book has sold over 60,000 English-language copies over its life and has been translated into Japanese and Chinese.
 I am particularly gratified that the book’s audience is relatively evenly divided between students and practitioners.

 From fall 2017 to summer 2020, I was Chief Economist at the Commodity Futures Trading Commission, where I directed a staff of research economists and partnered with the office of the chairman and the rule-making divisions on a variety of policy issues.
 My team designed and implemented Entity-Netted Notionals, which, for the first time, reasonably measure the size of swap markets.
 What got worldwide attention, however, was the letter the chairman and I wrote to the Vatican in response to its bollettino that condemned credit default swaps!

 When I’m not doing finance, I’m singing or listening to choral music; reading graphic novels; practicing one of the five foreign languages that I’ve spoken at some point in my life; or losing badly in insanely-complicated board games to my two grown sons and their friends.